Elle (TV series)

-Elle is an upcoming American comedy television series created by Laura Kittrell and Caroline Dries, serving as a prequel to the Legally Blonde franchise.
-The series explores the high school years of teenage Elle Woods (originally portrayed by Reese Witherspoon), set to be portrayed by newcomer Lexi Minetree.
+Elle (also marketed as Elle: From the World of Legally Blonde) is an American comedy television series developed by Laura Kittrell, serving as a prequel to the Legally Blonde franchise.
+The series takes place six years before the events of the first film and it explores the high school years of teenage Elle Woods (originally portrayed by Reese Witherspoon), portrayed by newcomer Lexi Minetree.

 The series is helmed by showrunner Kittrell and is executive producing alongside Witherspoon and producer Marc Platt.
 Production began in April 2025.
-It is slated to premiere in 2026.
+It premiered on July 1, 2026.
+In January 2026, the series was renewed for a second season.

 Premise

-A prequel to Legally Blonde, the series explores Elle Woods’ teenage years in the 1990s as a high school student, long before she became the ambitious Harvard law student in the films.
+A prequel to Legally Blonde, the series explores Elle Woods’ teenage years in the 1990s as a high school student in Seattle, long before she became the ambitious Harvard law student in the films.